dgryski/go-perfbook/performance.md

   Random cache eviction is fast and sufficiently effective.
      - only put "some" items in cache (probabilistically) to limit cache size to popular items with minimal logic Compare cost of cache logic to cost of refetching the data.

+I've done experiments with a network trace that showed even an optimal cache wasn't worth it.
+Your expected hit ratio is important.
+You'll want to export the ratio to your monitoring stack.
+Changing ratios will show a shift in traffic.
+Then it's time to revisit the cache size or the expiration policy.

 This also means your benchmark data needs to be representative of the real world.
 If repeated requests are sufficiently rare, it's more expensive to